Games & Quizzes

 /(h)wēld/

 having wheels to enable movement over ground.
-To turn or cause to turn something in a circle.
+To move something which has wheels or is on wheels.

 /ˈsekənd/